stronnag/mwptools/docs/manual/docs/mwp-assist-now.md

 Assist Now provides two data sets:

 * "Online": Data that is immediately useful.
 Downloaded data is useful for about 4 hours.
 * "Offline": Longer term satellite orbit information.
-Downloaded data is useful for 35 days.
+Downloaded data is useful for up to 35 days.

 mwp provides a UI to: